opencord/cord-tester/docs/running.md

                         tls,dhcp and vrouter test cases. -t all to list all test cases.
 ```

-* If you want to run cord-tester without Vagrant and already have a Ubuntu 14.04 server installed.
+If you want to run `cord-tester` without Vagrant and already have an
+ubuntu 14.04 server installed, do the following:

 ```
 $ git clone https://github.com/opencord/cord-tester.git
 $ cd cord-tester/src/test/setup/
 $ sudo ./prerequisites.sh
 ```

-* Then follow the same instructions as mentioned in above section.
+Then follow the same instructions as described above.

-## <a name="how_to_use">How to use
+## How to Use cord-tester

-* eval.sh will run all the test cases for you.
+`eval.sh` runs all the test cases for you.

 ```
 $ sudo ./eval.sh
 ```

-* Running all test cases in a module (for e.g DHCP)
+To run all test cases in a module (e.g., for DHCP):

 ```
 $ sudo ./cord-test.py run -t dhcp
 ```

-* Running single test case in a module
+To run a single test case in a module:

 ```
 $ sudo ./cord-test.py  run -t dhcp:dhcp_exchange.test_dhcp_1request
 ```

-* Running all test cases
+To run all test cases:

 ```
 $ sudo ./cord-test.py  run -t all
 ```

-* Check list of test cases
+To check the list of test cases:

 ```
 $ sudo ./cord-test.py list -t all/<Module name>
 ```

-* Check list of specific module
+To check the list of a specific module:

 ```
 $ sudo ./cord-test.py list -t dhcp
 ```

-* Cleanup all test containers
+To cleanup all test containers:

 ```
 $ sudo ./cord-test.py cleanup
 ```

-* For other options, run with -h option.
+For other options, run with -h option.

-## CORD API TESTS
+## CORD API Tests

 This module contains tests using XOS APIs.
-Testcases are written in RobotFramework utilizing some automated python library framework.
+Test cases are written in *RobotFramework* utilizing some

-## Prerequisites:

-  * Robot Framework
+automated python library framework.

-## Install Robot Framework:
+## Install Robot Framework

+To install `robotframework` do the following:

 ```bash
      $ sudo pip install robotframework
      $ sudo pip install pygments
      $ sudo apt-get install python-wxgtk2.8
      $ sudo pip install robotframework-ride
 ```

-   - To bring up IDE for the robot framework
+To bring up IDE for the robot framework, do the following:

 ```bash
    $ ride.py
 ```

-## Execute testcases:
+### Execute testcases

-   * Testcases can be run using ride.py IDE
+Testcases can be run using the `ride.py` IDE, or from the command
-   * Or From the command line
+line:

 ```bash
      $ cd cord-tester/src/test/cord-api/Tests
      $ pybot <testcase.txt>
 ```

-## Input Files for the testcases
+### Input Files for testcases

-* Input files for the testcases are present in the "Tests/data" directory, a set of input files to run the testcases
+Input files for the testcases are present in the `tests/data`
+directory.